Higley High School 2021-2022 Beginning Ceramics Course Syllabus

 Donations: If you would like to make a donation to the Ceramics Program through Tax Credit, click here for the link.
 Please remember to write in that you would like your tax credit money to go toward the HHS Ceramics program.
 This money can be used to help purchase supplies, equipment, and other materials to use in the Ceramics classroom.

-Students will be evaluated by their participation, written examinations/evaluations, objectives, completion of projects and class work throughout the year.
+Students will be evaluated by their participation, class work, objectives, completion of projects and written examinations/evaluations, throughout the year.
 Grades will only be rounded up if the percentage is equal to or greater than .59 for semester grades only.

 Grades will be weighted as follows: